vishu2222/food-delivery-App/README.md

 # food-delivery-App

-food delivery app for placing and managing orders, assigning and tracking delivery, notifying appropriate parties on change of order status.
-Requires google maps api key.
+Food delivery app for placing and managing orders, assigning and tracking delivery, notifying appropriate parties on change of order status.
+To test the app follow the below links.
+Note: google maps wont work as my google location service secret key is expired.

 ### Deployed at